 Accademia Museum

-Michelangelo’s stunning David originally stood at the entrance of the Palazzo Vecchio, a former Medici home, until it was moved to the purpose-built Galleria dell’Accademia in 1873 to protect it from further damage from the elements.
-The museum also has a handful of other Michelangelo sculptures, the original plaster for Giambologna’s Rape of the Sabine Women, a small collection of paintings, and several historical musical instruments.
+Michelangelo’s stunning David originally stood at the entrance of the Palazzo Vecchio, a former Medici home, until curators moved it to the purpose-built Galleria dell’Accademia in 1873 to protect it from further damage from the elements.
+The museum also houses a handful of other Michelangelo sculptures, the original plaster for Giambologna’s Rape of the Sabine Women, a small collection of paintings, and several historical musical instruments.
+Anyone interested in Renaissance art should not miss this Florence museum.

 Vasari Corridor

-When the Medici family moved to the Palazzo Pitti across the Arno, their offices were still in the Uffizi.
-Walking to work, winding their way through filthy streets, wasn’t ideal.
-So, Cosimo I commissioned Giorgio Vasari to build what’s known as the Vasari Corridor—a raised path for the family’s commute to and from work.
-Today, it’s open only with guided tours, its walls lined with artwork.
+When the Medici family moved to the Palazzo Pitti across the Arno, they still kept their offices in the Uffizi.
+Walking to work through the busy streets wasn’t ideal, so Cosimo I commissioned Giorgio Vasari to build what people now call the Vasari Corridor—a raised path for the family’s commute.
+Today, you can visit the corridor only with guided tours, and its walls display unique artwork.

-The Vasari Corridor helped the powerful Medici family move discretly from the Uffizi to the Boboli Gardens.
+The Vasari Corridor helped the powerful Medici family move discretely from the Uffizi to the Boboli Gardens.

 Biblioteca Laurenziana

-Otherwise known as the Biblioteca Medicea Laurenziana, this library inside the Basilica di San Lorenzo has roughly 11,000 ancient and historic manuscripts in its collection—the core of which came from the Medici’s private library.
-It’s not a lending library, but it still draws visitors for its Michelangelo-designed vestibule and reading room.
+Also known as the Biblioteca Medicea Laurenziana, this library inside the Basilica di San Lorenzo houses roughly 11,000 ancient and historic manuscripts—the core of which came from the Medici’s private collection.
+Although it’s not a lending library, visitors flock to see its Michelangelo-designed vestibule and reading room.
+For lovers of Medici history, this Florence museum brings the past to life.

 Bargello Museum